Mattel (MAT)

 When considering an investment in Mattel, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Mattel’s P/E ratio based on the next 12 months is 12.2x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Mattel’s P/E ratio based on the next 12 months is 10.7x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.